jhu-cs-uima-sp19/Dream-Buddy/README.md

 Our app also includes the ability to change your public name for your posts.

 ### Getting Started
-When first installing the app, please proceed to the profile pag
+When first installing the app, please proceed to the profile page.
+Then, enter your public name.

+Now try creating a post!
+You have the option of setting it to public or private.
+The audio functionality will be added in sprint 2 as planned.

+On the feed page you can tap on posts to view them.
+If they are your own posts you can even edit them.

+If its your own post, on the edit page, you can choose to delete it with the trash button!